vyos/vyos-documentation/docs/configexamples/dual-hub-dmvpn.rst

 Hub-1.

 Now, let's check traffic between Spoke sites.
-Based on our configuration, Spoke sites are using shourtcut for direct reachability between each other.
+Based on our configuration, Spoke sites are using shortcut for direct reachability between each other.
 First, let's check NHRP tunnels before passing the traffic between Spoke-1 and Spoke-2:

 .. code-block:: none